stulluk/chipbox-kernel/README.md

 https://gitlab.com/stulluk/chipbox-pars/-/tree/main/crosstool/gcc-3.4.6-glibc-2.3.6/arm-linux
 - Clone that repository and add this toolchain to your $PATH ( this will give you arm-linux-gcc )
 - As of writing this README, I tried almost all toolchains out there, none of them can compile a simple printf("hello,world\n") statically, allways return segmentation fault.
 I don't know why.
+I will continue investigating.
 - There are two convenience shell scripts in this dir: ```ba``` (to build) and ```ca``` (to clean)
 - .gitignore is up to date
 - .config is included and works on the real hardware